Your shoulders are some of the most “

 One common form of shoulder arthritis is an autoimmune condition called rheumatoid arthritis (RA).
 Because RA typically affects both sides of the body, if one shoulder is affected, it’s likely the other one will be, too.
 You might also experience:

-- tenderness and warmth in your joints
+- tenderness, warmth, and swelling in your joints

 - a stiff feeling in your shoulders, especially in the morning